-As many as there are possible choices for an aspect of a form, there could be associated desirability factors.
 There are various methods for defining a desirability factor.
-In the previous section, the desirability factors were given through by a 'desirability list'.
-In the present section, more examples regarding the methods of defining desirability factors are given.
-The methods, in general, may involve lists, mathematical expressions, diagrams, as well as, interactive definitions based on the analytical results.
+The methods, in general, may involve lists (as discussed previously), mathematical expressions, diagrams, as well as, interactive definitions based on the analytical results.

-Fig 4 A desirability diagram
+Fig. 3.
+A desirability diagram

-• Figure 4 defines the desirability factor as a function of the ratio α =h/R, for a family of scallop domes.
+Figure 3 defines the desirability factor f as a function of the ratio a=h/R, for a family of scallop domes.
 The amplitude of the domes can assume any value in the range [0, 0.5R].
-The figure shows that the desirability factor f=1, for α =0.2 to 0.3, and has the minimum value 0.2 for α = 0.5.
-Here, the desirability factors are defined in terms of a diagram instead of a numerical list.
-The desirability diagram of Fig 4, also, defines the allowable range of variable α .
-The desirability diagrams are useful for cases where there are numerous possible variants.
+The figure shows that f=1, for $\alpha=0.2$ to 0.3, and f=0.2, for $\alpha=0.5$.
+Here, the desirability factor is defined as a diagram instead of a numerical list.
+The desirability diagram of Fig 3, also, defines the allowable range of variable α .
+The desirability diagrams are useful for cases where there are numerous variants.

-• Figure 5 shows the plan and side view of a pedestrian bridge over a valley in a wooded region.
-The particular plan shape of the deck is to provide a suitable platform for an uninterrupted view of the surroundings of the bridge.
-The deck is supported by three columns at points A, C, D, and a pylon OP as shown in the side view of the bridge.
+• Figure 4 shows the plan and side views of a pedestrian bridge over a valley in a wooded region.
+In addition to its role as a pedestrian bridge, the particular plan shape of the deck is to provide a suitable platform for an uninterrupted pleasant panoramic view of the surroundings of the bridge.
+The deck is supported by three columns at points A, C, D, and a pylon OP as shown in the side views of the bridge.
 The pylon at point P supports a main cable APB which is connected to a number of hanging stay cables.
 The deck of the footbridge is suspended from these stay cables at the inner side of the loop ASBR of the bridge deck.
-This type of supporting of the bridge deck from the inner side of the deck is similar to the idea of an S-shape footbridge, at Bochum, designed by J Schlaich and R Bergermann, 2003 (A Bögle et al, 2005).
+This type of supporting of the bridge deck from the inner side of the deck is similar to the idea of an S-shape footbridge, at Bochum, designed by J Schlaich and R Bergermann, 2003 (A Bögle et al 2005).

-Fig 5 Use of desirability diagrams for a pedestrian bridge
+Fig. 4.
+Use of desirability diagrams for a pedestrian bridge

-In designing the details of the bridge of Fig 5, it is intended to investigate the effects of the variation of the position of pylon OP.
+In designing the details of the bridge of Fig 4, it is intended to investigate the effects of the variation of the position of pylon OP.
 This investigation is to cover both the effects from an engineering point of view as well as those regarding the visual impact of the bridge.
 Regarding the base O of the pylon, the shape of the valley provides a region along the curve ab that suits the positioning of the foundation of the pylon.
 The choice of a point along ab for the foundation would of course affect the position of the pylon.
-The pylon's position is also altered by the angle Φ between the axis of the pylon and the z-coordinate axis (see side view in Fig 5).
-A number of variations concerning the position of the pylon are shown in Fig 5, where the height of the top point of the pylon (that is, zcoordinates of point P) is kept constant.
+The pylon's position is also altered by the angle Φ between the axis of the pylon and the z-coordinate axis (see the top left side view in Fig 4).
+A number of variations concerning the position of the pylon are shown in Fig 4, where the height of the top point of the pylon (that is, z-coordinates of point P) is kept constant.

-The desirability diagrams f_1 and f_2 of Fig 5 are associated with the pylon OP of the bridge.
+The desirability diagrams f_1 and f_2 of Fig 4 are associated with the pylon OP of the bridge.
 In the desirability diagram f_1 , point a, is the most preferred position of the base point of the pylon.
 Also, in the desirability diagram f_2 , the inclination of 0° (with respect to the vertical axis z) is the ideal value of angle Φ .